Shellfish and Aquaculture

 Friedman, Carolyn, Principal Investigator

-Researchers are developing early detection and diagnostic tools for emerging bivalve aquaculture diseases to improve emergency preparedness, rapid response and regulatory decision-making.
+Researchers developed early detection and diagnostic tools for emerging bivalve aquaculture diseases to improve emergency preparedness, rapid response and regulatory decision-making.

 Greengrove, Cheryl, Principal Investigator